Haywards Heath to Balcombe via Ardingly Walk

 Tea

-Allow 10-15 minutes to reach Balcombe station from the centre of the village; twice as long if you take the optional extension.
+Allow 10-15 minutes to reach Balcombe station from the centre of the village; longer if you take the extension.

-There are two friendly pubs in Horsted Keynes at the end of the Alternative Walks, the Crown Inn (01825-791609) and the Green Man (01825-790656), although the latter is usually closed on weekday afternoons.
+At the end of the Alternative Walk there are two friendly pubs in Horsted Keynes, the Crown Inn (01825-791609) and the Green Man (01825-790656), although the latter is usually closed on weekday afternoons.
 Alternatively, you could catch the bus first and have tea while waiting for the train; there is a café in the large Waitrose next to Haywards Heath station, plus other refreshment options in and around the station.

 If you finish at the Bluebell Railway station the King George Ⅴ Buffet on Platforms 3&4 is normally open when trains are running, although you might have to buy a platform ticket to reach it.